Stairlift Safety

 How can the features of a stairlift help prevent falls?

-Standing at the top of the stairs, one of your biggest concerns may be the safety of your straight stairlift, and whether the journey from the top to the bottom of the stairs will be accompanied with any problems.
+Standing at the top of the stairs, one of your biggest concerns may be the safety of your straight stairlift, and whether the journey from the top to the bottom of the stairs will be accompanied by any problems.
 However, a powered swivel seat can help minimise the chance of falls.
 One of the reasons for this is that the seat can move into a comfortable position for you to sit on, rather than you needing to step down onto the stairs in order to sit.
 This seat is at a height which should be comfortable for those who suffer from joint pain due to conditions such as arthritis, or for those who feel unstable on their feet.

 Stairlift safety is imperative, so the addition of a seat belt provides you with added confidence that you’re unlikely to fall from your seat whilst descending the stairs.
 If you’re looking at purchasing a curved stairlift for your home, some tracks also come with an additional section of track in order to give you more space at the top of your stairs to secure yourself to your seat before travelling down the stairs.